taha-abbasi/pizza-pets-docs-guide-how-to/community/faq.md

 ***

-## 🔧 Troubleshooting
+### **Q: My pets disappeared after I submitted a feed or game action transaction.
+Where did they go?**

-### **Issue: My feeding transaction failed.
-What should I do?**
+The feed and game actions are an **ordinal inscription**, which requires a **commit** and **reveal** transaction.
+During this stage, the feeding sites will show your pets in the mempool.
+Once the transaction is confirmed, the pets will return to your account.

-* **Solution**: Check the mempool to see if the transaction is pending or has been replaced by a higher fee transaction.
-If it’s not appearing, try resubmitting the transaction with a higher fee.
+If you experience issues, reach out to the Ninjalerts team on Discord for support: [discord.com/invite/pizzaninjas](https://discord.com/invite/pizzaninjas).

 ***